Uninett/Argus-frontend/NOTES.md

 ## [Unreleased]

+## [v1.8.0] - 2023-02-02

 ### Added

+- Use backend bulk endpoints to speed up updating incidents in bulk
 - Visual feedback (table loading) when changing incident filter parameters, and when navigating incident table pages

 ## [v1.7.0] - 2022-12-16